ThanhCong19/Chatbot_Medical/README.md

 ## IV.
 How to use
 First, `!git clone` this repo, then install the environment with the command `!pip install --upgrade -r requirements.txt`.
-Train, Inference and Demo:
-    - You can use the script in my [notebook](https://github.com/ThanhCong19/Chatbot_Medical/tree/dev/Notebook).
+To do Train, Inference and Demo you can use the script in my [notebook](https://github.com/ThanhCong19/Chatbot_Medical/tree/dev/Notebook).

 ## Acknowledgements
 Thanks [VietAI-experiment-LLaMA2](https://github.com/longday1102/VietAI-experiment-LLaMA2) for the base codes.